StuartRiffle/YellowLISP/README.md

 # YellowLISP

-This is a LISP interpreter, written in C++11 for 64-bit machines.
-I started the project as a way to learn the language.
-Of all the toy LISP implementations out there, it is easily the most yellow.
+This is a LISP interpreter written in C++14.
+It is intended to be used as an embedded interpreter for scripting.

+Of all the pet LISP implementations out there, it is easily the most yellow.

 ## Status